Greiye/Artheria/The Caernes March/The Caerne's March Novel Act 0.md

 They charge at you with weapons drawn.
 In the chaos, swords slice through the air as you nimbly dodge and counter with precision strikes that could be lethal if you chose.
 Arrows and bolts whiz by, some of them dangerously close.
 You deftly roll and duck, evading the onslaught with an almost supernatural agility.

-Despite your imposing size, you manage to tuck and roll with remarkable speed, quickly regaining your feet.
+Despite your imposing size, you manage to tuck and roll with remarkable speed, quickly regaining your footing.
 Your impressive maneuvers draw curious glances from those around you.

 The commotion stirs the camp, rousing those who had been sleeping.
 They join the brawl, adding to the chaos.